-Scotland Excel generally places contracts using the where tender documents and supporting information are openly available on the PCS-Tender site.
-Bidders can ask clarification questions while the tender remains open, and responses are published for the benefit of all bidders on an electronic forum.
-Tender documents must be completed and returned by the due date.
+Scotland Excel's tender documents and supporting information are openly available on the PCS-Tender site.
+Bidders can ask clarification questions through the PCS-T messaging facility, and responses are published for the benefit of all bidders on an electronic forum.
+Tender documents must be completed and submitted by the due date.

 Tender documents include questions about the bidding company, its technical capability, and the commercial offer for the goods or services being tendered.
 The financial status, professional abilities and business probity of the company is assessed first, and all bidders that comply with requirements proceed to evaluation.

 At this stage, responses to questions about technical capability and the commercial offering are scored using the criteria and weightings specified within the tender documentation.
 Supplier are awarded to ensure councils receive best value and geographical and service coverage.
 There are no fixed number of suppliers who may be awarded and this will only be known once the evaluation has been completed in accordance with the requirements set down within the tender documents.